-Of the five habitats identified within the Durban harbour, the Central Bank and Little Lagoon had the greatest number of birds (2 173) compared to Open Water (316), the Northern Bank (113), and Mangroves (361) during the three-month sampling period (Figure 21).
+Of the five habitats identified within the Durban harbour, the Central Bank and Little Lagoon had the greatest number of birds (3 805) compared to Open Water (489), the Northern Bank (165), and Mangroves (312) in this three-month sampling period (Figure 21).
 The Central Bank and Little Lagoon had the greatest number of birds on a monthly basis, followed by the Mangroves then Open Water (Figure 22).
-Only four birds were recorded at Island View in this three-month period.
+As in the previous season, no birds were recorded at Island View in the three-month period.
 Similar spatial patterns were observed during previous seasons and the baseline study, where the greatest numbers of birds were recorded from the Central Bank intertidal flats, and Island view had significantly lower bird abundance than all other sites.
 This is not surprising given that the Central Bank provides important feeding and roosting habitat for seabirds when exposed.
-It is also relatively isolated from harbour activities compared with other intertidal flats in the Port so may present the most undisturbed and attractive site to the birds.
-However, there is a continued concern that the degree of plastic pollution accumulating in this habitat may negatively affect avian communities.
+It is also relatively isolated from harbour activities in comparison to other intertidal flats in the Port, so it may present the most undisturbed and attractive site for feeding and roosting birds.
+However, as emphasized in previous report, there is a continued concern that the degree of plastic pollution accumulating in this habitat may negatively affect avian communities.

-Figure 21: Total bird abundance per habitat recorded during monthly counts from March - May 2021.
+Figure 21: Total bird abundance per habitat recorded during monthly counts from September - November 2021.